What is a Behavioral Interview?

-On a behavioral interview, you can expect questions like "Tell me about a time when..." or "Give me an example of when..."
-Fill in the blanks with one of any number of skills, knowledge, or abilities the interviewer is trying to ascertain you have.
+Most behavioral interview questions start with "Tell me about a time when..." or "Give me an example of when..."
+Fill in the blanks with one of any number of skills, knowledge, or abilities the employer values.
 For example, if conflict resolution is a required competency, the question may be "Tell me about a time two people you had to work with weren't getting along."
+If you have work experience, give an example involving two current or former coworkers.
+If this is an interview for your first job, it will be challenging to discuss a past job-related experience.

-If you have work experience you can talk about two of your co-workers.
-If you're interviewing for your first job you can select an experience that occurred during a time you worked on a group project or participated in a team sport.
+Instead, select an experience that occurred during a group project for a class or while you were participating in team sports.
 As long as you clearly state the problem, demonstrate the steps you took to resolve it, and discuss the results, it doesn't matter what experience you draw upon.

-Why Would an Employer Use This Technique?
+Why Employers Use This Technique

-When asked simple yes or no questions, a job candidate can easily tell an interviewer what he or she wants to hear.
-For example, if you're asked what you would do if a client suddenly moved up the deadline on a project, you could reply that you would put in overtime as needed to complete the project on time.
+When replying to simple yes or no questions, a job candidate can easily tell the interviewer what he or she wants to hear.
+For example, if the question is "what you would do if a client suddenly moved up the deadline on a project," it's not hard to reply with what you assume the interview wants to hear—that you would put in overtime as needed to complete the project on time.

 Preparing for the Behavioral Interview

 Getting ready for a behavioral interview is challenging.
 First, determine what competencies the employer is seeking.
 Thoroughly read the job description.
 If you are working with a recruiter, talk to him or her.
 Research the company to learn more about it.
 Here are some of the competencies you should plan to discuss on your behavioral interview: